UNIVERSE-HPC/course-material/technology_and_tooling/packaging_dependency_management/pack_python_03reusing.md

 The order of this list matters: it is the order in which python looks into the directories that constitute the python path.
 To begin with, Python first looks in the current directory.
-If the package/module isn't found there, the python intepreter looks in the following directories (in this order):
+If the package/module isn't found there, the python interpreter looks in the following directories (in this order):

 -   `/usr/lib/python38.zip`